Published 2021-02-02.

-I decided to be more rigorous in my needs analysis for a shopping cart with good coupon support, so that I could find more suitable options.
+I decided to be more rigorous in my requirements analysis for a shopping cart with good coupon support so that I could find more suitable options.
 I now know that the cart must have:

 Before I share my reviews of candidate shopping carts with you, let’s first discuss the state of the e-commerce market, functional and non-functional requirements, the master/detail pattern, and some technology trends for business software.